 4. I Resolve to … Win a Different Class of Clients

 For an agency to grow and become a success, its goal should not necessarily be to gain MORE clients, but to gain more of the RIGHT kind of clients.
-One single high profile client can make an agency's name, and if you want your shop to grow, you should focus your marketing efforts in 2017 on appealing to a new clientele.
+One single high profile client can make an agency's name, and if you want your business to grow, you should focus your marketing efforts in 2018 on appealing to a new clientele.

 If you want to attract bigger brands, or clients in a certain industry, then you have to adapt your marketing campaign to appeal to them.
 What attracts a small business won't appeal to a global corporation, and vice versa.
 This might mean:

 - Rebranding your agency to appeal to a higher-priced client.

 - Offering additional services as part of the new cost.